-- sales of promotional materials; - training and event registration fees; - monthly fees collected for Success TrackerTM, a customized electronic business-building and educational materials database for our independent associates that helps stimulate product sales and provide business management; - freight revenue charged to our independent associates and members; - a reserve for estimated sales refunds and returns; and - for the three-months ended March 31, 2007, deferred revenue related to the timing of recognition of revenue for pack and product shipments.
+- sales of promotional materials; - · training and event registration fees; - monthly fees collected for Success TrackerTM, a customized electronic business-building and educational materials database for our independent associates that helps stimulate product sales and provide business management; - freight revenue charged to our independent associates and members; - · a reserve for estimated sales refunds and returns; and - for the three-months ended March 31, 2007, deferred revenue related to the timing of recognition of revenue for pack and product shipments.

-Other sales for the three months ended March 31, 2008 decreased by \$2.8 million to \$4.2 million as compared to \$7.0 million for the same period in 2007.
-The decrease in other sales was composed of reclassifying deferred revenue associated with the timing of revenue recognition to packs and product sales for the first quarter of 2008, partially offset by a net increase of \$3.7 million in training and freight fees associated with our new independent associate education campaign and the mix of international sales as compared to domestic sales.
+Other sales for the three months ended June 30, 2008 decreased by \$0.6 million to \$3.2 million as compared to \$3.8 million for the same period in 2007.
+The decrease in other sales primarily consisted of a net decrease of \$0.7 million in freight fees due to the decrease in product and pack shipments.